AJDurant/bugzilla2gitlab/README.md

 ## Introduction

 This is a tool for developers or admins who want to migrate the issue management for their software project from Bugzilla to Gitlab Issues.
-Here is a screenshoot of an issue created by bugzilla2gitlab:
+Here is a screenshot of an issue created by bugzilla2gitlab:
 ![bugzilla2gitlab created issue](snapshot.png)

 bugzilla2gitlab copies over bugs, bug comments and attachments.